My Boo (Ghost Town DJ's song)

 "My Boo" is the only single released by American hip-hop/Miami bass group Ghost Town DJ's.
 It was released in May 1996 on Jermaine Dupri's So So Def label and Columbia.
 The song, an invitation by a female to a male, blends R&B-style vocals over a bass beat.
 It was written by Carlton Mahone and Rodney Terry, with lead vocals sung by Virgo Williams.
-The song peaked at number 31 on the US Billboard Hot 100 on its initial release in 1996.
-In 2016, the song was re-popularized by the "Running Man Challenge" and re-entered the Hot 100, achieving a new peak of number 27 twenty years after its original release.
-"My Boo" was also a big hit in New Zealand, where it peaked at number three in October 1996.
-In 2022, Rolling Stone ranked it number 101 in their list of the "200 Greatest Dance Songs of All Time".
+The song peaked at number 31 on the US Billboard Hot 100 and number three on the New Zealand Singles Chart during its initial release in 1996.

+In 2016, "My Boo" was re-popularized by the "Running Man Challenge" and re-entered the Hot 100, achieving a new peak of number 27 twenty years after its original release.
+In 2022, Rolling Stone ranked it number 101 on their list of the "200 Greatest Dance Songs of All Time".
 The song is also included on the So So Def Bass All-Stars compilation album.

 Background

-Originally, an artist named Akema Johnson-Day was slated to provide lead vocals for the song with Virgo Williams on background vocals, however when a scheduling conflict prevented Akema from taking part in the production, Virgo Williams's vocals became the lead vocals.
-Lil Jon was an A&R Director for So So Def at the time.
+Originally, an artist named Akema Johnson-Day was slated to provide lead vocals for the song with Virgo Williams on background vocals; however, when a scheduling conflict prevented Akema from taking part in the production, Virgo Williams's vocals became the lead vocals.
+Lil Jon was an A&R director for So So Def at the time.
 Rodney Terry and Carl Mahone produced it, and it was the second version of the beat currently used in the song.